Get access to everything we publish when you sign up for Outside+.

-After the case of mescal was gone and the dancing was at full stoke, I remember two things—I remember Jenn Shelton convincing me to put on a dress identical to hers and I remember making a bet with Tony Krupicka.
-Somebody—not Tony and not myself—planted the bet, nourished it and before I knew it we were shaking hands and grinning.
+After the case of mescal was gone and the dancing was at full stoke, I remember two things—I remember Jenn Shelton convincing me to put on a dress identical to hers and I remember making a bet with Anton Krupicka.
+Somebody—not Anton and not myself—planted the bet, nourished it and before I knew it we were shaking hands and grinning.
 At the Speedgoat 50K near Snowbird, Utah, in 10 days’ time: $20 for the first to the top of the initial climb.
 Another $20 to the first finisher.

-Earlier that day, Tony and I had run up Green Mountain, above Boulder, Colorado.
+Earlier that day, Anton and I had run up Green Mountain, above Boulder, Colorado.
 It was the first time I’d run with the two-time Leadville 100 champion since an injury in his calf and shins sidelined him from racing 18 months earlier.
-At the summit, Tony’s gaunt, shirtless torso reflected a hue that was almost Moroccan.
+At the summit, his gaunt, shirtless torso reflected a hue that was almost Moroccan.
 He took off a shoe to reveal a dust-blackened foot—calloused and cracked.
 Both his skin and his foot strongly suggested that a lot of hard miles had been run, finally.

 A week later, I was mulling over the details of Utah’s Speedgoat 50K course, designed by ultrarunning stalwart and its race director, Karl Melzter, in the back of my brother John’s newly acquired 22-foot, five-ton RV, dubbed Minnie Winnie by Winnebago’s marketing department, 27 years ago.
 While John chugged along at 58 miles per hour my mom tossed a ball for Leica, my brother’s slightly neurotic, smallish black-and-white dog.